zhangyx1998/ATLAS_Part1/README.md

 ```
 All Done!

 Notice: all source codes should be put into the same folder if you want to launch it normally.
+And if you use different ports for arduino, please change the settings at config.sh